dennistouchet/Vertify/vertifyui/documentation/tasks_read_me.md

 		Upon successful collectSchema, the collect task should be triggered.
 This task should retrieve the data for the external_objects and add them to the workspace's workspace data MongoDB (not the meteor mongodb)
 - [X] MatchTest:
 		Params: ( 'matchtest', workspace_id, vertify_object_id )
 		Clicking 'Match' on the Setup -> Match -> Match/Process\* page will trigger the matchtest task.
-This task will update the match results collection for this vertify_object.
+This task will update the MatchResults collection for this vertify_object.
 - [X] Match:
 		Params: ( 'match', workspace_id, vertify_object_id )
+		On the match results page, the user can approve the match results by clicking the 'Confirm Match' button.
+This will prompt the user with a modal display a few details to review before officially confirming the match.
+Clicking 'Match' on the match page modal will trigger a match task.
+This task will update the vertify_object's external_objects's approved field to true when the match process completes for the external_objects.
 - [X] AlignTest:
 		Params: ( 'aligntest', workspace_id, vertify_object_id )
+		Clicking 'Align' on the Setup -> Align -> Align/Process\* page will trigger the aligntest task.
+This task will update the AlignResults collection for this vertify_object.
 - [X] Align:
 		Params: ( 'align', workspace_id, vertify_object_id )
+		On the align results display page, the user can approve the alignment by clicking the 'Confirm Alignment' button.
+This will prompt the user with a modal displaying a few details to review before officially confirming the alignment.
+Clicking 'Align' on the align modal will creating all of the vertify_properties for this vertify_object using the alignment results.
+Once all of the vertfiy_properties are successfully created, an align task will be created.
 - [ ] Analyze:
 		Params: ( 'analyze', workspace_id, vertify_object_id )
 - [ ] Fix: